chloevanct/RepoRelay/README.md

 2. :x: As a project owner or contributor, I want to host code files directly on the website, so that I can easily collaborate and manage project files without relying on external services.
 3. :x: As a project contributor, I want to interact with gamification elements such as badges, leaderboards, and achievement tracking, so that I can be motivated and encouraged to participate more actively in the community.

 ## 3.0 Tech Stack

+### 3.1 HTML, CSS, & JavaScript
+- **HTML**: HTML forms the foundational structure of the project, with the `index.html` file crucial for initial setup and injecting React components.
+JSX, used within React, is syntactically similar to HTML and allows seamless integration of dynamic content within the markup.

+- **CSS**: CSS is used for styling components.
+Chakra UI provides a comprehensive design system for consistency and responsiveness, while custom CSS allows for further customization.
+This combination balances ease of use and unique design.

+- **JavaScript**: JavaScript is the primary language used throughout the stack, powering the UI with React/Redux on the frontend and managing server-side logic with Node.js/Express on the backend.
+This unified approach simplifies development compared to using multiple languages.

+### 3.2 React & Redux
+- **React**: React provides a component-based architecture for building reusable and maintainable UI components, such as project cards and tag components used throughout the application.
+The virtual DOM improves performance by minimizing direct manipulations of the actual DOM, making React more organized and scalable than traditional JavaScript or jQuery for complex user interfaces.

+- **Redux**: Redux manages the state across the application, which is particularly useful for managing project data and authentication status.
+It provides a single source of truth for all areas of the application, making state management more straightforward than using plain React.

+- **Chakra UI**: Chakra UI is used for styling components, offering accessible, reusable, and composable components.
+It provides a good balance between ease of use and customization compared to other UI frameworks.

+### 3.3 Node & Express
+- **Node.js & Express**: Node.js and Express power the backend, handling API requests and server-side logic efficiently.
+They also manage GitHub API authentication, project and user data operations, and use Mongoose for database interactions.
+Node.js's non-blocking, event-driven architecture is well-suited for I/O-intensive applications, and Express simplifies the creation of robust APIs.

+- **Email Notifications**: The server sends email notifications to project owners when users subscribe or unsubscribe from a project, enhancing engagement and communication.
+Email provides a direct and reliable way to reach users compared to other notification methods.

+### 3.4 MongoDB
-- MongoDB: Stores information about projects and users, including project details (name, tasks, tags, URL, owner, subscribed users) and user data (preferences, owned and subscribed projects, GitHub name).
-Projects include an embedded comments structure, and we also maintain a list of recommended projects for each user.
+- **MongoDB**: MongoDB stores information about projects (name, tasks, tags, URL, owner, subscribed users, comments, etc.) and users (preferences, owned and subscribed projects, GitHub name, etc.), offering a flexible schema design for complex data structures.
+Projects include an embedded comments structure, and we maintain a list of recommended projects for each user.
+MongoDB handles large volumes of unstructured data and scales easily, making it more suitable than traditional relational databases like MySQL.

-- React: Used for the frontend to display projects and authentication processes.
-We manage state with Redux, including server data and authentication status, and utilize Chakra UI for styling components.
-- Node.js & Express: Powers the backend, handling API requests and server-side logic.
-It manages GitHub API authentication, project and user data operations, and uses Mongoose for database interactions.
-The server also sends out email notification to a project owner when a user subscribes to the project or when a unsubscribes.
+### 3.5 GitHub Actions & Deployment
-- GitHub Actions: Automates testing and deployment processes.
-It runs Node.js tests and checks the build status of our web app upon push or pull request events to the final_project branch, ensuring code integrity and readiness for deployment.
+- **GitHub Actions**: Automates testing and deployment processes, ensuring code integrity with seamless GitHub integration.
+It runs Node.js tests and checks build status upon push or pull request events, simplifying the CI/CD pipeline compared to other tools.

-- Deployment on Render: We deployed our application using two separate instances on Render: one for the React frontend and another for the Node.js server.
-This setup ensures scalable, reliable access to both the client and server components of our application.
+- **Deployment on Render**: The application is deployed using two instances on Render: one for the React frontend and another for the Node.js server.
+Render is user-friendly and cost-effective, making it easy to scale and manage the application.
+While Render's free tier is convenient, it has slower spin-up times compared to paid alternatives like AWS or Heroku, which offer faster deployment options.

 ## 4.0 Above and Beyond Functionality Description